Wild Walking in the Aberystwyth Hinterland

 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic01 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic25

-9. The trick now is to descend to the main track without getting stuck in quite serious tussocky and boggy ground, (as we did on the recce!) which can be ankle-breaking.
-I would recommend not continuing further on (there seems to be no path) but backtracking the way you came up, and cut down to the left where the ground seems easiest.
-The main track is not far away, and when you hit it your problems are over!
+9. The trick now is to descend to the main track without getting stuck in quite serious tussocky and boggy ground, (as we did on the first recce!) which can be ankle-breaking.
+I would recommend not continuing further on (there seems to be no path) but backtracking the way you came up, and cut down to the left where the ground seems easiest, and there seem to be ridges of sheep paths descending in the correct general direction...
+I now recommend that you follow the exact path as shown on the OS App version of the map; I have yet to modify the main static map accordingly.
+The main track is not far away, and when you hit it your problems are largely over, apart from some very wet and boggy patches that need negotiating straight away!
 Turn left on the track.

 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic26 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic27